 #3.
 Save your boxes and packaging from move-in day

 #4.
-Hang onto the reusable water bottle you’ll get on move-in day
+Hang onto reusable water bottles

 #5.
 Increase the amount of plant products you eat